51爆料

-The top ranked public high schools in Luna County, NM are Deming Cesar Chavez, Mimbres Valley High School and Early College High School.
+The top-ranked public high schools in Luna County, NM are Mimbres Valley High School, Early College High School and Deming Cesar Chavez.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Luna County, NM public high school have a Graduation Rate of 60%, which is less than the New Mexico average of 66%.
+Luna County, NM public high school have a Graduation Rate of 79%, which is more than the New Mexico average of 76%.

-The school with highest graduation rate is Deming High School, with 76% graduation rate.
+The school with highest graduation rate is Early College High School, with ≥90% graduation rate.
 Read more about public school graduation rate statistics in New Mexico or national school graduation rate statistics.

 Minority enrollment is 89% of the student body (majority Hispanic), which is more than the New Mexico public high school average of 79% (majority Hispanic).